Red Wine Hot Chocolate Recipe

 Red Wine Hot Chocolate Recipe Tips and Tricks

+Make it vegan.
 This hot chocolate recipe is very easy to make vegan-friendly.
-Just substitute your favorite non-dairy milk alternative (soy, almond, oat, or coconut milk) and make sure you’re using a dairy-free dark chocolate.
-(For another option for plant-based guests, try making my vegan hot chocolate recipe, too.)
+Substitute your favorite non-dairy milk alternative (soy, almond, oat, or coconut milk) and make sure you’re using a dairy-free dark chocolate.
+For another vegan option, try making my vegan hot chocolate recipe, too.

 Serving and Garnishing Red Wine Hot Chocolate

-To garnish, you can add a big dollop of whipped cream, or coconut whipped cream; sprinkle with shaved dark chocolate or miniature chocolate chips, or dust your hot chocolate with unsweetened cocoa powder
+To garnish, add whipped cream, or coconut whipped cream; sprinkle with shaved dark chocolate or miniature chocolate chips, dust your hot chocolate with unsweetened cocoa powder, or top with a handful of homemade red wine marshmallows.

 Make-Ahead and Storage Suggestions